 A volunteer leadership team made up of uniformed Leaders and other informal Assistants and helpers will guide the Troop.
 Explorer Scouts who are Young Leaders might also assist the leadership team in the Troop.

-The investiture usually takes place on the sixth week of attendance with the section, and parents are invited to attend to watch the ceremony.
+The investiture usually takes place on the fourth week of attendance with the section, and parents are invited to attend to watch the ceremony.

 What do Scouts do?